Scotter Cemetery Policy

 Memorials are only permitted on graves where (in addition to the requirements of section 2.2) a Permit to Erect and Maintain a Memorial has been purchased from the Council (a copy of which is contained as Appendix 1).
 The permit will be granted for a period of 25 years.
 When seeking to purchase the Permit to Erect and Maintain a Memorial, the prospective permit holder (i.e. the owner of the memorial) and the monumental mason must also complete a Memorial Application Form (a copy of which is attached as Appendix 2).
 Amongst the information required on this form is the name and address of the relative of the deceased (or other party) that will be regarded as the owner of the memorial, details of the proposed work and the approximate date that the work will be carried out.

 All fees and charges must be paid to the Clerk to the Council within 10 working days of the issue of the Permit (for a new memorial) or by the date of re-erection of the memorial (where an additional inscription is added).

-Cheques should be made payable to Scotter Parish Council.
+Following the granting of the Permit, the monumental mason must give notice to the Clerk to the Council of their intention to erect the memorial at least three working days prior to the erection.
 The memorial must be erected on the grave plot allocated (or between two grave plots where approved by the Council).
-In the traditional part of the cemetery (Sections A and B), the Clerk to the Council will mark the grave prior to the erection to facilitate this, if required.
+In the grass lawned part of the cemetery the Clerk to the Council will mark the grave prior to the erection to facilitate this, if required.

 To attach the memorial to the foundation, the Council recognises that the memorial mason will need to utilise a power drill and hereby grants permission for such usage, subject to the mason ensuring that his installers are sensitive to the needs of other users of the cemetery at the time of installation.